wesneubeck/brickout/README.md

 When the game goes to "Won" or "Game Over" we can move back to "Ball in Paddle" by hitting the Enter key. reset the score to 0.

 Paddle Movement:
-We move the paddle left to right by hitting the 'F' and 'J' keys.
+We move the paddle left to right by hitting the 'LEFT' and 'RIGHT' keys.
 We make sure to keep the paddle on the screen at all times.

 Ball Movement:
 The Ball moves in 4 directions: